 Generous donors and community partners have set up a few designated funds to help care for animals who are difficult to adopt out because of costly medical issues.
-Your gift to one of these great funds can make the difference between life and death for a deserving cat or dog.
+Your gift to one of these great funds can make the difference for a deserving cat or dog.

 Lexus Fund for Dogs